 - Personal Expenses

-Usually the largest expense, tuition is often the first cost looming over a college student’s head.
+Usually the largest expense, tuition is often the first cost looming over the average college student’s head.
+Plus, if you decide to attend a private university, you'll have to budget even more for your instructional costs.
 Whether you are living in a dormitory, an apartment, or a house, rent or room and board takes up another portion of the college student’s spending.
 Furnishing or decorating your living quarters may be another expenditure.
-Additionally, required course materials in the form of textbooks and school supplies are often purchased each semester.
+Additionally, required course materials in the form of textbooks and school supplies are often purchased each semester or academic year.

-According to Refuel Agency, college students spent $39.6 billion on food alone in 2020.
+According to EducationData.org, the average college student spends $667 on food per month in 2022.
 Many students can’t always rely on their parents to cover their food costs, so they may have to pay for a meal plan or buy their food at the grocery store.
 College students might have to pay for transportation to get from on-campus to stores or events off-campus.
-Besides other personal expenses like hygiene and clothing, students attending college round out their expenditures with fun money used for eating out or shopping.
+Out-of-state students and international students will have to purchase plane tickets for breaks and holidays.
+Besides other expenses for personal care, like hygiene and clothing, students attending college round out their expenditures with fun money used for eating out or shopping.
 Usually, the remainder of the money in a college student’s budget is saved for future use.